Morgan Stanley Cuts Fluence Energy (NASDAQ:FLNC) Price Target to $34.00

-Fluence Energy (NASDAQ:FLNC) had its price target cut by Morgan Stanley from $39.00 to $34.00 in a research note released on Thursday, Price Targets.com reports.
-They currently have an equal weight rating on the stock.
+Fluence Energy (NASDAQ:FLNC) had its price objective lowered by research analysts at Morgan Stanley from $39.00 to $34.00 in a report released on Thursday, Price Targets.com reports.
+The brokerage currently has an “equal weight” rating on the stock.
+Morgan Stanley’s target price would indicate a potential upside of 40.50% from the company’s previous close.

 Other analysts have also recently issued reports about the stock.
-Wolfe Research began coverage on shares of Fluence Energy in a research note on Monday, November 22nd.
-They set a peer perform rating and a $40.00 price objective for the company.
-Citigroup assumed coverage on shares of Fluence Energy in a research report on Monday, November 22nd.
-They issued a buy rating and a $47.00 price objective for the company.
-Raymond James assumed coverage on shares of Fluence Energy in a research report on Monday, November 22nd.
-They issued a market perform rating for the company.
-Seaport Res Ptn reissued a buy rating on shares of Fluence Energy in a research report on Tuesday, November 23rd.
-Finally, Siebert Williams Shank assumed coverage on shares of Fluence Energy in a research report on Monday, November 29th.
-They issued a buy rating and a $53.00 price objective for the company.
-Three equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-According to MarketBeat, Fluence Energy currently has an average rating of Buy and a consensus price target of $45.93.
+Wolfe Research initiated coverage on shares of Fluence Energy in a research note on Monday, November 22nd.
+They set a “peer perform” rating and a $40.00 price objective for the company.
+UBS Group initiated coverage on shares of Fluence Energy in a research note on Monday, November 22nd.
+They set a “buy” rating and a $47.00 price objective for the company.
+JPMorgan Chase & Co. initiated coverage on shares of Fluence Energy in a research note on Monday, November 22nd.
+They set an “overweight” rating and a $45.00 price objective for the company.
+Citigroup initiated coverage on shares of Fluence Energy in a research note on Monday, November 22nd.
+They set a “buy” rating and a $47.00 price objective for the company.
+Finally, Seaport Res Ptn reissued a “buy” rating on shares of Fluence Energy in a research note on Tuesday, November 23rd.
+Three research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $45.93.

 Shares of FLNC opened at $24.20 on Thursday.
 The company has a fifty day simple moving average of $32.85.
 Fluence Energy has a fifty-two week low of $22.13 and a fifty-two week high of $39.40.